 - Not mobile: Solutions or content was developed for desktop devices.
 Usage on mobile is either not possible or very uncomfortable.

-- Mobile-friendly: The solution or the content was developed for desktop clients and afterwards tried to be optimised for the usage on mobile devices.
+- Mobile-friendly: The solution or the content was developed for desktop clients and afterward tried to be optimized for the usage on mobile devices.

-- Mobile-first: The solution or the content was developed for mobile usage first.
-Afterwards it can be optimised for desktop usage — but not necessarily.
+- Mobile-first: The solution or the content was developed for mobile users first.
+Afterward, it gets optimized for desktop usage — but not necessarily.

 - Mobile-only: The solution or content can only be used on mobile devices.

 Already six years ago, Eric Schmidt, former CEO of Google, announced Google’s mobile-only strategy.
-Actually, you don’t have to be very far-sighted to know that he was pointing into the right direction.
+You don’t have to be very far-sighted to know that he was pointing in the right direction.

 However, enterprises and enterprise solutions are slightly different.
-Moreover, bearing in mind the status-quo of many airlines in terms of KPIs and IT solutions, it is my strong conviction, that in this case mobile-only would be slightly over the top — and mobile-first should be the envisioned state.
+Especially when considering the status-quo of many airlines in terms of KPIs and IT solutions.
+Therefore, it is my firm conviction that mobile-only would be slightly over the top — and mobile-first should be the envisioned state.

 Meet your audience where they are

 For many employees, it is difficult to access the required information.
 They don’t have their laptop at hand, VPN connection problems, no WiFi available….this list is endless.

-Therefore, if you want to meet your audience, you have to provide the information on a device which is always at hand — their mobile.
+To meet your audience, you have to provide information on a device which is always at hand — their mobile.